 At 4.39 meters (14.40 ft) long, 1.78 meters (5.84 ft) wide, but only 1.05 meters (3.44 ft) tall, the two-seater appears to crouch over the asphalt, while the flowing lines of its aluminum body express concentrated power.
 Low-profile folding headlights characterized the front end; the driver would activate one switch to open them upwards, then a second switch to turn them on.
 Originally designed to be a low-volume product to showcase technology and styling, the Miura unexpectedly became a sales success.
 Instead of the targeted total production of 50 units, over one hundred of the cars were produced at the quickly expanded plant – every year.

 The successor to the Miura was also a success – the Countach was in the product line-up from 1974 to 1990.
-Its styling based on the strict use of wedge-shaped lines – and the now longitudinally mounted V12 mid-engine – proved to be timeless.
+Its styling based on the strict use of wedge-shaped lines and the now longitudinally mounted V12 mid-engine proved to be timeless.
 In the Diablo, which followed the Countach, large sections of the body were made of carbon fiber reinforced polymer (CFRP) for the first time – a high-end material in which the brand has continually built up its competence right up to today.
-The Diablo VT of 1992 was the first Lamborghini to offer all-wheel drive, which is now a standard feature.
+The Diablo VT of 1992 was the first Lamborghini to offer all-wheel drive, which is now a standard feature of all Lamborghini models.

-The Italian super sports car manufacturer has been a fully-owned subsidiary of AUDI AG since July 1998; the acquisition has developed into a big success story.
-The Gallardo product line, established in 2003, has developed into the most successful Lamborghini model series ever with over 13,000 delivered cars to date.
-Identifying features include its V10 engine and aluminum body, in which Lamborghini exploits significant synergies with Audi.
+The Italian super sports car manufacturer has been a 100 per cent subsidiary of AUDI AG since July 1998; the acquisition has developed into a big success story.
+The Gallardo product line, established in 2003, has developed into the most successful Lamborghini model series ever with over 14,000 produced cars.
+Identifying features included its V10 engine and aluminum body, in which Lamborghini and Audi exploited significant synergies.
 Systematic implementation of lightweight design is one of the core competencies of the two brands.

 In the V12 series, the Diablo was followed at first by the Murciélago and the Reventón; the latter in an exclusive limited series.
-Then the Aventador made its debut in 2011, and at the beginning of 2013 the brand introduced an open-top version.
-The Lamborghini Aventador LP 700-4 Roadster accelerates from 0 to 100 km/h (62.14 mph) in 3.0 seconds and can reach a top speed of 350 km/h (217.48 mph).
-A key component of its technology package is the CFRP monocoque with upward-opening doors.
+The Aventador made its debut in 2011, and at the beginning of 2013 the brand introduced an open-top version.
+The Lamborghini Aventador LP 700-4 Roadster* accelerates from 0 to 100 km/h (62.14 mph) in 3.0 seconds and can reach a top speed of 350 km/h (217.48 mph).
+A key component of its technology package is the CFRP monocoque with the characteristic scissor doors.
 Its drive unit is an extremely high-revving and torque-strong naturally aspirated V12 engine with 6.5 liters of displacement and 515 kW (700 hp) of power.
-The CDS cylinder deactivation system and the innovative stop & start system with high-performance capacitors, known as supercaps, enhance its efficiency and reduce CO2 emissions.
+The CDS cylinder deactivation system and the innovative Stop & Start system with high-performance capacitors, known as supercaps, enhance its efficiency.

 Facts and Figures